stencila/stencila/README.md

 ### Install

 Actually, this package isn't mean't to be installed as such.
-Normally, your browser will simply fetch the prebuilt Javascript and CSS bundles.
+Normally, your browser will simply fetch the prebuilt Javascript and CSS bundles from https://unpkg.com/stencila-web/.
 But, if you want to help out with development (:thumbsup:) ...

 ```
 npm install stencila/web